Open-LinaOS-Foundation/LinaOS/Documentation/filesystems/proc.rst

 only when networking support is present in the running kernel.

 The slabinfo  file  gives  information  about  memory usage at the slab level.
-Linux uses  slab  pools for memory management above page level in version 2.2.
+LinaOS uses  slab  pools for memory management above page level in version 2.2.
 Commonly used  objects  have  their  own  slab  pool (such as network buffers, directory cache, and so on).